itucsdb1723/itucsdb15/docs/developer/member1.rst

   * Talent
   * Participant
   * Role
-* Implemented Flask-Admin
-* Coded routes for admin login logout
+* Coded routes for admin login/logout via Flask-Admin
 * Variated form templates for tables
-* Coded routes for add and remove pages for tables
+* Coded routes for add and remove pages for all tables
-  * Player
-  * Team
-  * Tournament
-  * Result
-  * Roster
-  * Participant
-  * Bracket
-  * Match
-  * Talent
 * Coded update pages for tables
   * Player
   * Team